viamrobotics/docs/docs/services/slam/_index.md

 The data present in the map subdirectory dictates SLAM's mode at runtime:

 - If the `map` subdirectory is empty, the SLAM algorithm generates a new map using all the provided data (PURE MAPPING MODE).
-- If a map is found in the `map` subdirectory, it will be used as a priori information for the SLAM run and only data generated after the map was created will be used (UPDATING MODE).
+- If a map is found in the `map` subdirectory, it will be used as a priori information for the SLAM run and only data generated after the map was created will be used (UPDATING MODE or LOCALIZATION MODE).

 ## Integrated Library: ORB-SLAM3